durlavkalita/tweety/README.md

 ### To add-
 - The profile page banner image and description are hard-coded.
 Make these dynamic for each user. ->done
-- Add the ability to attach an image when publishing a tweet.
+- Add the ability to attach an image when publishing a tweet. ->done.
 - There is currently no way to unlike a tweet.
 Add the ability to toggle a like.
 - Add a pop-up flash message when a user publishes a tweet or follows someone.
 - Consider adding Laravel Livewire to allow for more interactive forms.